 A College Emergency Notification system which provides text, phone call and email alerts to the ASA Community can be accessed by individuals to update their contact information here

-The institution is licensed by the Commission for Independent Education, Florida Department of Education to confer the Associate of Occupational Studies and the Associate in Applied Science degrees.
+The institution is authorized by the Commission for Independent Education, Florida Department of Education to confer the Associate of Occupational Studies and the Associate in Applied Science degrees.
 Our degree and certificate programs are registered by the State Education Department.
 Read more about our accreditation and organization memberships here.

-The Academic Programs & Policies of ASA College can be found in the ASA College Catalog, page 38 Items included in this section include: definitions of the Academic Year, Semester Credit Hour, Class Schedule, and Course Load.
-Additionally, the section covers important polices such as FERPA, Student Conduct and Grievance Procedures.
+The Academic Programs & Policies of ASA College can be found in the ASA College Catalog.
+Items included in this section include: definitions of the Academic Year, Semester Credit Hour, Class Schedule, and Course Load.
+Additionally, the section covers important policies such as FERPA, Student Conduct and Grievance Procedures.